nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 </div>

 Step 5.
-The user then decides to execute the command `list`.
-Commands that do not modify data in PharmHub, such as `list`, will not change the `undoHistory` or `redoHistory`
+The user then decides to execute the command `listp`.
+Commands that do not modify data in PharmHub, such as `listp`, will not change the `undoHistory` or `redoHistory`

 ![UndoRedoState4](images/UndoRedoState4.png)